jingedawang/AIConsciousnessWatch/Report-en.md

 | **Psy-5 Creativity** Weight: 10% | Holzner et al(2025), [Generative AI and Creativity: A Systematic Literature Review and Meta-Analysis](https://arxiv.org/abs/2505.17241) | This study uses meta-analysis methods to explore two key questions: Can GenAI generate creative ideas?
 To what extent can it support humans in generating both creative and diverse ideas?
 Through analysis of 28 studies involving 8214 participants, authors found: (1) GenAI shows no significant difference from humans in creativity performance; (2) Humans collaborating with GenAI significantly outperform humans without assistance. | 100% | The article states, "GenAI shows no significant difference from humans in creativity performance (g = -0.05)." g=-0.05 means the creativity difference between GenAI and humans is only 0.05 standard deviations, negligible. |
 |  | Naveed et al(2025), [AI vs Human Creativity: Are Machines Generating Better Ideas?](https://www.researchgate.net/publication/393101627_AI_vs_Human_Creativity_Are_Machines_Generating_Better_Ideas) | This study explores AI's role in the creative process, particularly whether AI-generated ideas surpass human-generated ideas in originality, quality, and preference.
 Experiments found that AI-produced ideas are more popular, and AI produces fewer poor ideas. | 100% | In overall preference, AI-generated ideas received 52.9% of votes while human-generated ideas received 47.1%, making AI creativity 112.3% relative to humans.
 For top ideas, AI generated the same amount as humans, with top creativity 100% relative to humans.
 In our framework, abilities exceeding human levels are marked as 100%. |

-Continuing to assume equal weight for each paper, the overall support level for the artificial psychology level is calculated as follows:
+Continuing to assume equal weight for each paper, the overall support level for the psychology level is calculated as follows:

 * Psy-1: (75 + 80 + 98.9 + 10) / 4 = 65.98
 * Psy-2: (78.86 + 62.47 + 47.75 + 43.6 + 50.72) / 5 = 56.68